Sheffield Centre for the Archaeology of Childhood

 MARS Lecture - Dr Sandra Wheeler from The University of Central Florida

-To celebrate the first anniversary of the Sheffield Centre for the Archaeology of Childhood, the Department of Archaeology and MARS are pleased to welcome as guest speaker Dr. Sandra Wheeler, University of Central Florida.
+To celebrate the first anniversary of the Sheffield Centre for the Archaeology of Childhood, the Department of Archaeology and MARS were very pleased to welcome as guest speaker Dr. Sandra Wheeler, University of Central Florida to Sheffield this October.

 Our research projects address childhood both directly through explicit consideration of this period of life (or sub-categories within this such as infancy or adolescence) and through the integration of children and their experiences into wider narratives concerning experience of life and death in the past.

 The Department of Archaeology has a long-standing tradition of providing teaching in the subject of human osteology, with an emphasis on practical application of methods through hands-on observation and study.
 Currently the department houses three medieval-period cemetery collections, as well as two smaller post-medieval collections.
 In past populations, mortality during childhood was high, and therefore a reasonable proportion of these individuals can be classified as ‘immatures’ (0-17 years).
 The value of these individuals for teaching and research is inestimable.
 They allow us to demonstrate how the human body grows and develops skeletally, as well as to explore the unique health problems which would have plagued past child populations.
 Moreover, the study of children as individuals in their own right can only be advanced if their remains can be properly interpreted and understood.

 Due to their often fragile nature, special care is required for the excavation and long-term curation of these remains.
 For this reason, the Department had a special storeroom fitted to house our immature individuals.
 Conditions of access are carefully managed, limiting the exposure of the remains to careless handling and damage.